 WestCycle holds public liability insurance for the Event; however, this cover is limited to circumstances where WestCycle is legally liable and does not provide personal accident cover for Riders (for example but not limited to, where a Rider suffers injury in a fall).

-To obtain personal accident and public liability cover for riding activities, including participation in the Event, Riders are strongly encouraged to become a WestCycle Ride Secure Member via https://westcycle.org.au/become-a-member/ Membership provides 24/7 cover (subject to policy terms, conditions and exclusions)Membership may be offered at a discounted rate after registering for the Event at the regular non-member price.
+To obtain personal accident and public liability cover for riding activities, including participation in the Event, Riders are strongly encouraged to become a WestCycle Ride Secure Member via https://westcycle.org.au/become-a-member/ Membership provides 24/7 cover (subject to policy terms, conditions and exclusions).
+Membership may be offered at a discounted rate after registering for the Event at the regular non-member price.

 Ride communications